chmaraj/InSilicoPCR/README.md

 This is a Java-based GUI for ease-of-use, and is packaged with the following dependencies:
 - BBTools (https://jgi.doe.gov/data-and-tools/bbtools/)
 - BLAST+ (https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download)

+# Downloading and Running

+Downloading and running the program is simple.
+Go to the releases tab in this repository and select the most recent release of the program.
+This release will contain two main resources: a .zip file and a .jar file.

+The .zip file contains both the most recent .jar file, along with all the dependencies required to run the program.
+Download this file and extract it to a directory.
+The files contained within **MUST** be kept together, or else the program will not run correctly.

+To run the program, ensure all the files from the .zip file are in the same directory, then simply double-click the .jar file.

+# Updating

+If the version of the program you are running is not the most up-to-date version, the program will display an alert text notifying you of the option of updating.
+To update the program, simply go to the releases section of this repository and download the .jar file associated with the most recent release, not the .zip file.
+Place this .jar file in the directory containing the old program and its dependencies, then just double-click the new version.